-Most graduate engineering programs are composed of 30 or 32 semester hours of coursework (at the MS level), and tuition cost is based on per semester-hour.
+Graduate engineering programs are composed of 32 semester hours of coursework (at the MS level), and tuition cost is based on per semester-hour.
 Complete information on current tuition rates and fees for dissertation, Masters or Doctoral continution, student center, medical insurance, parking, room and board, and miscellaneous expenses can be found on the Student Financial Services website.
-In addition, international students may reference to the Declaration of Certification of Finances (DCF) form to see an estimate of expenses.
-This estimate includes tuition, fees, room and board, medical insurance, and miscellaneous expenses.

 Tuition Payment and Information:

 The Graduate Student Financial Services Office is located in 356 Richards Hall and their phone is 617.373.3190.